PetrAPConsulting/image2md/README.md

 ## Structured Images to Markdown Converter

 This tool automatically converts batch of images containing structured data (tables, formulas, graphs, diagrams, flowcharts, etc.) into markdown format.
 Markdown files suitable for RAG pipeline.
-It uses Anthropic's models via API to analyze images and create detailed markdown descriptions based on included robust system prompt.
+It uses either top tier Anthropic's models or free Mistral AI's vision Pixtral model via API to analyze images and create detailed markdown descriptions based on included robust system prompt.

 ## Prerequisites

 Before you start, you need to have:
 1. Python installed on your computer (version 3.7 or higher)
 2. An Anthropic API key (get it from [Anthropic's console](https://console.anthropic.com/dashboard))
+3. An Mistral API key when using Pixtral model (get it from [Mistral's console](https://console.mistral.ai/api-keys/))

 ## Installation Steps